 Erected 1996 by Indiana Historical Bureau, Northwest Indiana Lincoln Highway Association, Dyer and Schererville Historical Societies, Sand Ridge Bank, Welsh, Inc. (Marker Number 45.1996.1.)

-Marker series.
-This marker is included in the Indiana State Historical Bureau Markers, and the Lincoln Highway marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Charity & Public Work • Industry & Commerce Roads & Vehicles.
+In addition, it is included in the Indiana Historical Bureau Markers, and the Lincoln Highway series lists.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 St. John Township School District #2 (approx. 1.1 miles away); Dutch in the Calumet Region (approx. 5˝ miles away); Camp Thornton #2605 and the Civil Conservation Corps (approx. 6.4 miles away in Illinois); Site of Absolem Wells Cabin (approx. 6.9 miles away in Illinois); First Physician (approx. 7.1 miles away); Washington Park Racetrack (approx. 8.3 miles away in Illinois); Great Sauk (Sac) Trail (approx. 8˝ miles away); W.W.II Triangle Memorial (approx. 9 miles away).